 4. Use cover crops that maintain living roots year-round

-Speaking of soil stability, if you’re not using cover crops to maintain your soil’s health when there aren’t cash crops in the ground, you should strongly consider starting after your harvest this year.
+Speaking of soil health and stability, if you’re not using cover crops to maintain your soil’s health when there aren’t cash crops in the ground, you should strongly consider starting after your harvest this year.
 If it’s your first time around, you may want to begin by planting just one area while you determine which is the right cover crop for your soil’s needs.

 There are a few different types of cover crops that can help support your soil’s health, but the goal is to keep living roots in the ground year-round to cut down on the number of herbicide applications you use.
 As a bonus: most cover crops suppress weeds and don’t need to be removed before planting.